sveltejs/kit/documentation/docs/25-build-and-deploy/90-adapter-vercel.md

 And the following option apply to serverless functions:
 - `memory`: the amount of memory available to the function.
 Defaults to `1024` Mb, and can be [increased](https://vercel.com/docs/concepts/limits/overview#serverless-function-memory) up to `3008` on Pro or Enterprise accounts
 - `maxDuration`: maximum execution duration of the function.
-Defaults to `5` seconds for Hobby accounts, `15` for Pro and `30` for Enterprise
+Defaults to `10` seconds for Hobby accounts, `60` for Pro and `900` for Enterprise
+- `isr`: configuration Incremental Static Regeneration, described below

 If your functions need to access data in a specific region, it's recommended that they be deployed in the same region (or close to it) for optimal performance.

+## Incremental Static Regeneration

+TODO

 ## Environment Variables